|Timor-Leste Petroleum Fund / Fundu Petroliferu|

 The Central Bank (formerly BPA) is required to publish reports on the Petroleum Fund 40 days after the end of each quarter.
 The BPA also issues a quarterly press release summarizing the report.
 La'o Hamutuk reviewed the first report in our December 2005 Bulletin, and published a more comprehensive article on the Fund in our March 2007 Bulletin.
 Our November 2008 Bulletin also discusses issues relating to the Petroleum Fund and the State Budget.
 We discussed in the Petroleum Fund on our Tetum-language Radio Igualidade program in March 2009.

 Since 2008, the State Secretariat for Natural Resources publishes an annual Extractive Industries Transparency Initiative (EITI) report, relating money received from petroleum companies during the past year, available from the table below.
 The EITI report for 2009 was published in March 2011.
-The reports for 2010 and 2011 were released in December 2012, and the report for 2012 was published in early 2015.
+The reports for 2010 and 2011 were released in December 2012, the report for 2012 was published in early 2015 and the report for 2013 was published in early 2016, with a supplement a few months later, followed by information on 2013 production from Bayu-Undan and Kitan.

 Since July 2009, the Central Bank has published monthly reports about the Petroleum Fund on their website at www.bancocentral.tl/PF/Reports.asp.